ayeshalatif1/ayeshalatif1/README.md

 [Live Demo] (https://ayeshalatif1.github.io/LANDING-PAGE-SUNNYSIDE-AGENCY-/)

 ### Advice Generator App
-A responsive calculator app that generates unique advice on every refresh and button click.
+A responsive app that generates unique advice on every refresh and button click.

 Focus: Implemented project using Advice Slip API and experienced how to manipulate DOM and implement event listeners.

 ![Advice Generator Screenshot](./adviceGenerator.PNG)

 [View Repository](https://github.com/username456/tip-calculator)

 [Live Demo](https://username456.github.io/tip-calculator)

 ### FAQ Accordion
 An interactive FAQ Accordion built with HTML, CSS, and JavaScript.
 It allows users to expand or collapse questions smoothly, providing a clean and responsive way to display FAQs.